-(vi) Acquisition of the Spirits Assets of Domaines Pinnacle Inc.
+(iv) Acquisition of the Spirits Assets of Domaines Pinnacle Inc.

-Corby announced on August 31, 2016 that it entered into an agreement to acquire the spirits assets of Quebec-based Domaines Pinnacle Inc. ("Domaines Pinnacle") for a purchase price of \$12 million.
-The purchase price will be funded from Corby's Deposits in Cash Management Pools.
-The transaction includes Domaine Pinnacle's spirits portfolio, including the renowned Ungava® Premium Canadian gin brand, Chic Choc® Spiced rum, a range of maple-based products as well as production assets and related inventory.
-Subject to the closing of the transaction, the brand portfolio and other assets acquired by Corby will be operated as Ungava Spirits Co.
-Ltd., ("Ungava Spirits") a new, wholly-owned subsidiary of the Corporation incorporated to purchase the Domaines Pinnacle spirits assets and will continue to operate from the current location in Cowansville.
-The transaction is expected to close on or around September 30, 2016.
+On September 30, 2016, Corby acquired the spirits assets of Domaines Pinnacle Inc. ("Domaines Pinnacle") for a purchase price of \$12 million, funded from Corby's deposits in cash management pools.
+The transaction included Domaine Pinnacle's spirits portfolio, including Ungava® Premium Canadian gin, Chic Choc® Spiced rum and Cabot Trail® maple cream liqueur (Coureur des Bois®, in Quebec) (collectively, the "Ungava Spirits Brands"), as well as production assets and related inventory.
+The brand portfolio and other assets acquired are operated by Ungava Spirits Co.
+Ltd. ("Ungava Spirits"), a whollyowned subsidiary of Corby based in Cowansville, Quebec.